datacontroller/datacontroller.io/content/blog/v6-0-api-explorer/index.md

 * Enable data-catalog refresh of a single library when invalid libraries are present
 * Bug with delete-only uploads not appearing in the audit table
 * Prevent error being thrown when attempting an UNLOCK of an already-unlocked table
+* Showing Viya avater when web app is served from a different domain

 ## Roadmap